shuoyuanxu/AprilSlamCPP/Readme.md

 ## Overview

-This project implements a ROS-based Simultaneous Localization and Mapping (SLAM) system using AprilTags for tag detection and GTSAM for graph-based optimisation.
-The system is capable of estimating the robot’s trajectory and maps landmarks using multiple cameras, yet we choose to use 2 different algorithms to achieve landmark mapping and localisation due to computational efficiency considerations.
+This project implements a ROS-based Simultaneous Localization and Mapping (SLAM) system that uses AprilTags as landmarks and GTSAM for graph-based optimization.
+The system estimates the robot’s trajectory and maps landmarks using multiple cameras.
+To balance computational cost and localization and mapping accuracy, we employ two similar yet distinct strategies: one for landmark mapping and another for localization.

 ### Calibration